12 Pregnancy Tips & Advice to Have a Healthy Baby and Experience!

 + 7. Let’s talk about breathing…

-As we mentioned earlier, abdominal breathing exercises are fantastic, but proper breathing patterns during your daily life can make your pregnancy experience so much enjoyable.
 As you go further into your pregnancy, your baby and uterus will take up more and more space in your rib cage, pushing on your diaphragm.
-Many women become shallow breathers at this time – in other words, they breathe high into their chest instead of breathing fully and using their diaphragm optimally.
+Many women become shallow breathers at this time – in other words, they breathe high into their chest instead of breathing deeply and using their diaphragm optimally.
 Doing so can have a negative impact on your physical, mental and emotional state.
-If your posture is correct, then you’ll be able to breathe lower, into your belly as well.
-Your belly should move on the exhale and inhale.
-Even if your lung capacity has diminished you can still use your diaphragm effectively and greatly decrease your levels of stress and anxiety.
+If your alignment is correct, then you’ll be able to breathe lower, into your belly, sides and back as well.

 + 8. Listen to yourself